mmcil/BoB/README.md

 This is a new project that will consist of 4 sub-projects which are:

 - agent:
-  consists of 2 subservices: grabber -> backend (Python), screener -> frontend (ReactJS)
+  consists of 2 subservices: grabber -> backend (NodeJS), screener -> frontend (ReactJS)
-    * grabber: gets the coin market data from https://www.tradingview.com using the Python library BeautifulSoup 4
+    * grabber: gets the coin market data from https://www.tradingview.com
     * screener: displays the market data in charts using tradingview/lightweight-charts (https://github.com/tradingview/lightweight-charts)